Sirmium: Roman emperors

-Ten Roman emperors were born in this city or in its surroundings: Herennius Etruscus (251), Hostilian (251), Decius (249–251), Claudius II (268-270), Quintillus (270), Aurelian (270–275), Probus (276–282), Maximian (285–310), Constantius II (337–361), and Gratian (367–383).
+Ten Roman emperors were born in this city or in its surroundings: Herennius Etruscus (251), Hostilian (251), Decius (249–251), Claudius II (268–270), Quintillus (270), Aurelian (270–275), Probus (276–282), Maximian (285–310), Constantius II (337–361), and Gratian (367–383).

 The last emperor of the united Roman Empire, Theodosius I (378–395), became emperor in Sirmium.
 The usurpers Ingenuus and Regalianus also declared themselves emperors in this city (in 260) and many other Roman emperors spent some time in Sirmium, including Marcus Aurelius, who might have written parts of his famous work Meditations in the city.
-Sirmium was, most likely, the site of the death of Marcus Aurelius, of smallpox, in March of 180 CE.
+According to Tertullian Sirmium was also the site of the death of Marcus Aurelius, of smallpox, in March of 180 CE, although the historian Aurelius Victor recounts that Marcus Aurelius died in Vindobona (province of Pannonia Superior, modern Vienna in Austria).

 Christian bishopric

 The city had a Christian community by the third century.
 By the end of the century, it had a bishop, who was probably the metropolitan of all the Pannonian bishops.
 The first known bishop was Irenaeus, who was martyred during the Diocletianic Persecution in 304.
-For the next century, the sequence of bishops is known, but in the fifth and sixth centuries the see falls into obscurity.
+For the next century, the sequence of bishops is known, but in the fifth and sixth centuries, the see falls into obscurity.
 An unnamed bishop is mentioned in 448.
 The last known bishop is mentioned in a papal letter of 594, after which the city itself is rarely mentioned and the see probably went into abeyance.

-From the time of the first synod of Tyre in 335, Sirmium became a stronghold of the Arian movement and site of much controversy.
+From the time of the first synod of Tyre in 335, Sirmium became a stronghold of the Arian movement and a site of much controversy.
 Between 347 and 358 there were four synods held in Sirmium.
-A fifth took plate in 375 or 378.
+A fifth took place in 375 or 378.
 All dealt with the Arian controversy.

 Archeological findings

 At Glac near Sirmium a palace is being excavated, indicated by the luxurious construction materials coming from all over the Mediterranean, such as red and green porphyry from Egypt and the Peloponnese, and marble from Tunisia, Greece and Italy.
-Some say it is that of Emperor Maximian and according to Aurelius Victor built on the place where his parents worked as labourers on the estate.
+Some say it is that of Emperor Maximian and according to Aurelius Victor built on the place where his parents worked as laborers on the estate.